Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Kentucky Historical Society series list.
 A significant historical date for this entry is September 6, 1862.

 Location.
 39° 3.359′ N, 84° 33.247′ W. Marker is in Fort Mitchell, Kentucky, in Kenton County.
-Marker is at the intersection of Fort Mitchell Avenue and Edgewood Road, on the right when traveling west on Fort Mitchell Avenue.
+It is at the intersection of Fort Mitchell Avenue and Edgewood Road, on the right when traveling west on Fort Mitchell Avenue.
 Touch for map.
 Marker is in this post office area: Ft Mitchell KY 41017, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Fort Mitchell Country Club Centennial (within shouting distance of this marker); Old Fort Mitchell Historic District (approx. 0.3 miles away); Fort Mitchel (approx. half a mile away); Gen. Ormsby MacKnight Mitchel
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Fort Mitchell Country Club Centennial (within shouting distance of this marker); Old Fort Mitchell Historic District (approx. 0.3 miles away); Fort Mitchel (approx. half a mile away); Gen. Ormsby MacKnight Mitchel

 Paid Advertisement